reedhhw/bridgefy-ios-developer-1/README.md

 Select the option "Copy items if needed" and you will be able to use the framework.

 ### Swift projects
-If you need to use the framework in a Swift project you will need to create a bridging header, this process is described [here][BRIDGING_HEADER].
-An easy way to do it is just create an Objective-C class, then XCode will ask you to create the bridging header automatically, once created, delete the new class and edit the file `YOUR_PROJECT-Bridging-Header.h` to replace the content with `#import <BFTransmitter/BFTransmitter.h>`.
+If you need to use the framework in a Swift project, you will need to create a bridging header.
+This process is described [here][BRIDGING_HEADER].
+An easy way to do it is by just creating an Objective-C class, then XCode will ask you to create the bridging header automatically.
+Once created, delete the new class and edit the file `YOUR_PROJECT-Bridging-Header.h` to replace the content with `#import <BFTransmitter/BFTransmitter.h>`.

 ---

-## Submit to the Appstore
+## Submit to the App Store

-In order to submit to the appstore, you will need to add the key `NSBluetoothPeripheralUsageDescription` to `Info.plist`, as value introduce a description of the use of Bluetooth in the app, this message will be shown to the user.
+In order to submit to the App Store, you will need to add the key `NSBluetoothPeripheralUsageDescription` to `Info.plist`, as a value to introduce a description of the use of Bluetooth in the app.
+This message will be shown to the user.

-Additionally, if you made a **manual setup** (you **didn't** use CocoaPods), you will need to strip the architectures `i386` and `x86_64`, this because the framework is sent including this architectures, so you can run your apps in the simulator, but the Appstore doesn't accept them for distribution.
-You can do this adding the following Run Script to the phases of your target:
+Additionally, if you made a **manual setup** (you **didn't** use CocoaPods), you will need to strip the architectures `i386` and `x86_64`, this is because the framework is sent including these architectures, so you can run your apps in the simulator, although the App Store doesn't accept them for distribution.
+You can do this by adding the following Run Script to the phases of your target:

 ```sh
 if [ "${CONFIGURATION}" = "Release" ]; then